- A Bit of Paid Advertisement

 Influencer marketing is evolving, with 80% of marketers claiming it is a successful ad approach and almost 90% claiming it provides the same or higher ROI than other marketing channels.

 When looking for influencers, knowing what you want and, more importantly, what you can spend is critical.
 You have to be more specific about your target audience and spending budgets.
 Celebrity influencers demand high fees and generate significant cash, but they are costly.
-For many companies, it’s more cost-effective to seek micro influencers — individuals with 10,000 or fewer followers in your business sector.
+For many companies, seeking micro influencers — individuals with 10,000 or fewer followers in your business sector is more cost-effective.

 However, before any firm uses these marketing strategies, they should be aware that if a social media influencer with whom they have been working becomes famous for the wrong reasons, the brand may also become famous negatively.